A synchronous NPA hierarchy with applications: The rank loop

 \section{The rank loop}

-In the original NPA hierarchy, quantum correlations are distinguished from quantum commuting correlations by the existence of a rank loop in the sequence of certificates $\{T_k\}_{k=1}^\infty$.
-The same property holds for our synchronous NPA hierarchy as well.
+In the original NPA hierarchy, quantum correlations are distinguished from quantum commuting correlations by the existence of a rank loop in an order $k$ certificate $\Gamma^k$.
+As described in Subsection \ref{subsec: NPA}, a rank loop is a submatrix of the certificate $\Gamma^k$ with the same rank as $\Gamma^k$ and with indices of the form $(x \alpha, y \beta)$ where $\alpha$ and $\beta$ are words of length at most $k-1$, $x$ corresponds to one of Alice's projections and $y$ corresponds to one of Bob's projections.
+A rank loop also arises whenever $\Rank(\Gamma^{k-1}) = \Rank(\Gamma^k)$.